Theory and classification of interacting 'integer' topological phases in two dimensions: A Chern-Simons approach: -matrix classification of fermionic SPT phases

-In the case of a fermion system with $Z_4\times Z_2^T$ symmetry, the corresponding bosonic system of Cooper pairs have $Z_2\times Z_2^T$ symmetry and has a $\mbz_2^2$ topological classification.
-For fermions in the presence of $Z_4\times Z_2^T$ symmetry, these bosonic SPT phases of strongly-bound Cooper pairs (with $Z_2\times Z_2^T$ symmetry and a $\mbz_2^2$ classification) will bring in new phases, in addition to the the nontrivial fermionic SPT phase $[1,1,1,0]$ (with a $\mbz_2$ group structure).
-In these new phases the fermions can be either confined in the low-energy sector (associated with $[1,1,1,0]^2$ state) or deconfined (associated with $[1,1,1,0]$ state).
-Hence all different fermionic SRE phases with $Z_4\times Z_2^T$ symmetry have a $\mbz_2^3$ classification, where one $\mbz_2^2$ structure comes from bosonic SPT phases $[1,n_2,n]_b$ of Cooper pairs, and the other $\mbz_2$ associated with fermion state $[1,1,1,0]$ are intrinsic properties of fermionic systems.
+In the case of a fermion system with $Z_4\rtimes Z_2^T$ symmetry, the corresponding bosonic system of Cooper pairs have $Z_2\times Z_2^T$ symmetry and has a $\mbz_2^2$ topological classification.
+For fermions in the presence of $Z_4\rtimes Z_2^T$ symmetry, these bosonic SPT phases of strongly-bound Cooper pairs (with $Z_2\times Z_2^T$ symmetry and a $\mbz_2^2$ classification) may potentially bring in new phases, in addition to the the nontrivial fermionic SPT phase $[1,1,1,0]$ (with a $\mbz_2$ group structure).
+Again we use $[1,n_2,n]_b$ to label the bosonic $Z_2\times Z_2^T$-SPT phases where $n_2,n=0,1$.
+One can show that \bea \notag[1,n_2,0]_b\oplus[1,1,1,0]_f\oplus[1,1,1,0]_f=e_{Z_4\rtimes Z_2^T} \eea and hence bosonic $Z_2\times Z_2^T$-SPT phase $[1,1,0]_b=$ becomes trivial in the presence of fermions with $\bst^2=\fnp$.
+On the other hand bosonic SPT phases $[1,n_b,1]_b$ cannot be obtained by perturbing free fermions, and gives rise to an extra $\mbz_2$ classification.

-\subsubsection{$G_f=Z_4\rtimes Z_2^T$ symmetry:~~~$\mbz_2^2$ classes}

-In this case we have $\eta_\bsg=1$ and $\eta=0$ and therefore

-In this case there are no intrinsic fermionic SPT phases with $G_f=Z_4\rtimes Z_2^T$ symmetry.
-However bosonis SPT phases of Cooper pairs with $G_f/Z_2^f=Z_2\times Z_2^T$ symmetry leads to $\mbz_2^2$ classes of different fermion SRE phases.
-Hence there are at least $\mbz_2^2$ classes of different fermion non-chiral SRE phases with $G_f=Z_4\rtimes Z_2^T$ symmetry.
-These $\mbz_2^2$ classes of phases physically correspond to different charge-$4e$ superconductors with time reversal symmetry $\bst^2=\bse_f$ or $\bst^2=\fnp$.
+Hence to summarize, all different fermionic SRE phases with $Z_4\rtimes Z_2^T$ symmetry have a $\mbz_2^2$ classification, where one $\mbz_2$ structure comes from bosonic SPT phases $[1,n_2,1]_b$ of Cooper pairs, and the other $\mbz_2$ associated with fermion state $[1,1,1,0]$ are intrinsic properties of fermionic systems.
+These $\mbz_2^2$ classes of phases physically correspond to different charge-$4e$ superconductors with time reversal symmetry $\bst^2=\fnp$.
 Recently, the possibility of realizing charge-$4e$ superconductivity (four fermion condensates), in imbalanced cold atomic gases\cite{Radzihovsky} (which break time reversal symmetry) and also in certain cuprate superconductors\cite{BergKivelson} (which preserve time reversal) has been discussed.
 While these phases were non-topological, the prospects for realizing topological phases with these symmetries remains to be seen.

+\subsubsection{$G_f=Z_4\times Z_2^T$ symmetry:~~~$\mbz_2^2$ classes}

+In this case we have $\eta_\bsg=1$ and $\eta_\bst-\eta=1$ and therefore

+In this case there are no intrinsic fermionic SPT phases with $G_f=Z_4\times Z_2^T$ symmetry.
+However bosonic SPT phases of Cooper pairs with $G_f/Z_2^f=Z_2\times Z_2^T$ symmetry leads to $\mbz_2^2$ classes of different fermion SRE phases.
+Hence there are at least $\mbz_2^2$ classes of different fermion non-chiral SRE phases with $G_f=Z_4\times Z_2^T$ symmetry.
+Physically they correspond to time reversal symmetric topological superconductors with $Z_4$ spin rotation symmetry along certain axis.